 Although, as with other conditions, menopause has certain common symptoms, it can affect all women differently; some may be more severely affected than others, and some women may even go through the process without any real concerns at all.
 However, it is worth having an idea of what signs and symptoms might signal the beginning of the change.

 If and when the symptoms of menopause are causing you discomfort, doctors are often able to recommend hormone replacement therapy (HRT).
-These treatments are designed to restore the balance of female hormones in your body by supplying it artificially; they are administered either in the form of a vaginal cream or with the help of a patch.
+These treatments are designed to restore the balance of female hormones in your body by supplying it artificially; they are administered either in the form of a vaginal cream, oral tablets or with the help of a patch.

 HRT treatments normally contain conjugated oestrogens, tibilone or estradiol (natural oestrogen), or a combination of estradiol or conjugated oestrogens and progesterone.
 It is unlikely that you would be prescribed a treatment that contains testosterone, and many women will benefit sufficiently from using hormone replacement therapy treatments that contain just progesterone and, or progestogen.